 Urban95 Coordinator, Bernard van Leer Foundation

-Julien holds an MSc in Regional and Urban Planning Studies from the London School of Economics, an MSc in Urban Policy from SciencesPo Paris and a BA in International and Political Sciences from SciencesPo Paris’ Europe-Asia program.
-He has spent a year of his Bachelor’s degree as an exchange student in Mandarin Chinese and Urban Development at Tsinghua University in Beijing.
+Julien holds a Dual MSc in Urban Policy from the London School of Economics & Political Science and SciencesPo Paris and a BA in International and Political Sciences from SciencesPo Paris’ Europe-Asia programme.
+He has spent a year as an exchange student in Mandarin Chinese and Urban Development at Tsinghua University in Beijing.
 He has been the recipient of a field-research grant from the UK Royal Geographical Society with IBG for his MSc thesis entitled “bike-sharing revolutions in Shanghai: the impact of technological innovation on cycling as a social attribute.”
-He has also been published in Cities & Health Journal and Early Childhood Matters.
+He has also been published in Cities & Health Journal, Landscape Architecture Frontiers, and Early Childhood Matters.

-Julien is originally from France, and has professional and/or academic experience in India, China, France, Mexico, the United Kingdom, and the Netherlands.
+Julien is originally from France and has professional and academic experience in India, China, France, Mexico, the United Kingdom, and the Netherlands.